 Arial is commonly used for printed media like advertisements and newspapers.

-If you are looking for a suitable font for your website or blog, then Arial is the best choice.
+If you are looking for a suitable font for your website or blog, then Arial is often considered the best font for HTML.

 2) Arial Narrow